 |C.V.
 Starr Hand Surgery Center|

 Our hands serve many purposes.
 Hands help us eat, dress, write, earn a living, create art, and do many other activities.
-To do these activities, our hands require sensation and movement, such as joint motion, tendon gliding, and muscle contraction.
+To function, our hands require sensation and movement in the joints, tendons and muscles. .
 When a problem takes place in the hand, care must be given to all the different types of tissues that make function of the hand possible.

 Hand surgeons are orthopaedic, plastic, or general surgeons who have additional training in surgery of the hand.
 To become members of the American Society for Surgery of the Hand, hand surgeons must take a full year of additional training and must pass a rigorous certifying examination.